puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/control_repository.md

 brief, but still give good idea of what changes the branch will introduce.
 Let's call it `beauvine_default_message`.
 Use the `git checkout` command to switch to this branch.
-The `-b` flag tells Git to create a new branch with this name it doesn't already exist.
+The `-b` flag tells Git to create a new branch with this name if it doesn't already exist.

     git checkout -b beauvine_default_message